Gaerhard/jira-to-confluence-agent/README.md

 # IT Support Knowledge Base Automation

-An n8n workflow system that automatically analyzes resolved Jira IT support tickets, detects recurring issues, and generates knowledge base articles in Confluence — without any human intervention.
+An n8n workflow system that automatically analyzes resolved Jira IT support tickets, detects recurring issues, and generates knowledge base articles in Confluence, without any human intervention.

 ---